Private Campground Development Regulations in Alberta

 a) Phase One ESA (optional unless required by lender)

 Before you purchase the land, we recommend that you get a Phase One Environmental Site Assessment.
-A Phase One ESA manages your risk so that you are not purchasing a contaminated property that requires hefty reclamation.
+A Phase One ESA manages your risk so that you are not purchasing a contaminated property that requires a costly reclamation.

 b) Feasibility Study (optional)